Lin Biao: "Lin Biao incident" and death

-Realizing that Mao was now fully aware of his abortive coup, Lin's party first considered fleeing south to their base of power in Guangzhou, where they would establish an alternate "Party headquarters" and attack armed forces loyal to Mao.
-After hearing that Premier Zhou Enlai was investigating the incident, they abandoned this plan as impractical, and decided to flee to the Soviet Union instead.
-In the early morning of 13 September, Lin Biao, Ye Qun, Lin Liguo, and several personal aides attempted to flee to the Soviet Union and boarded a prearranged Trident 1-E (registered as CAAC B-256), piloted by Pan Jingyin, the deputy commander of the PLAAF 34th division.
+The official narrative from the Chinese government is that Lin Biao had launched a failed coup against Mao, known as "Project 571".
+In Chinese, "5-7-1" (五七一 (wǔqīyī)), is a homophone for "armed uprising" (武起义 (wǔqǐyì)).
+After realizing it had failed, Lin Biao and associates attempted to flee to the Soviet Union and boarded a prearranged Trident 1-E (registered as CAAC B-256), piloted by Pan Jingyin, the deputy commander of the PLAAF 34th division.
 The aircraft did not take aboard enough fuel before taking off, ran out of fuel, and crashed near Öndörkhaan in Mongolia on 13 September 1971.
-Everyone on board, eight men and one woman, was killed.
+Everyone on board, eight men and one woman, were killed.